 “The focus on action planning was useful, and having time to think and discuss issues with colleagues”

-“I very much enjoyed how you made us think and explore impact; I especially found the tree/roots diagrams helpful in regards to priorities and how they overlap”
+“I very much enjoyed how you made us think and explore impact; I especially found the tree/roots diagrams helpful in regard to priorities and how they overlap”

 “Useful tools that I’ll be able to put into practice”